waterstopper/waterstopper.github.io/content/100-days/introduction-to-grammars.md

 ### BNF, EBNF

-There is a special Backus-Nour form and Extended Backus-Nour form (BNF, EBNF) to describe a context free grammar. this notation is used most commonly.
+There is a special Backus-Naur form and Extended Backus-Naur form (BNF, EBNF) to describe a context free grammar. this notation is used most commonly.
 Here is a [python grammar defined with EBNF](https://docs.python.org/3/reference/grammar.html).